soumya7800/soumya7800/README.md

 I'm **Soumya Ranjan Padhi**, a driven and disciplined professional with hands-on problem-solving skills.
 My passion lies in solving complex problems through technology, and I'm always eager to learn and grow!

 ## About Me

-Based in **Bhubaneswar, India**, I'm focused on delivering impactful results while continuously improving my skills.
-I thrive on challenges and have a clear focus on growth and consistent results.
+Driven and disciplined professional with hands-on problem-solving skills, a strong learning mindset, and a clear focus on growth, impact, and consistent results

 ## Skills & Technologies